caithmac/upsc-digitalgarden/src/site/notes/UPSC/Thomas Hobbes.md

    - Rejected divine theory
    - Not a royalist

-##### Sovereignity
+##### Sovereignty
 ###### Feature.
 - Absolute
 - Order of sovereign is law.
 	- Supreme authority to make laws and to enforce law.
-	- In medieval time; authority was fedaral.
+	- In medieval time; authority was federal.
 No one knew who was supreme.
 	- Whose law will prevail.
 So there was chaos.
 - No restrictions over sovereignty
 - [[UPSC/The Leviathan|The Leviathan]] power can not be transfer to anyone.
-- Sovereign is internaly and externally most powerful.
+- Sovereign is internally and externally most powerful.
 >[[ While Bodin was standing on gates on modernity, it was Hobbes who jumped inside the gate| While Bodin was standing on gates on modernity, it was Hobbes who jumped inside the gate]]

 ###### Function of State